davarntrades/The-Morrison-Equation-Set/README.md

 **Plain English:** The only safe actions are the ones that cannot push you into harm.

-**Meaning:**

 ```
-This is the operational form of the Safety Invariant.

 For every action the system could take —
-check whether taking it would move the system
+if taking it would move the system into Ω → excluded.
-into a state in Ω.

-If yes → not in A_safe.
-Excluded.
-If no  → included in A_safe.
+If not → included in A_safe.

 The system only operates within A_safe.
-Not because of filters on outputs.
+Not because of output filters.
-Because the action space is geometrically constrained
+Because the action space is geometrically constrained.
-to exclude trajectories that reach Ω.

 This is GuardianOS™ in one equation.
 ```